 Cytochalasin E is one of a family of potent mycotoxins produced by a range of fungi.
 Despite the common mode of action, there is evidence that individual members display diverse selectivity.
-Specifically, cytochalasin E acts as an angiogenesis inhibitor and, unlike other cytochalasins, does not inhibit glucose transport.
+Specifically, Cytochalasin E acts as an angiogenesis inhibitor and, unlike other cytochalasins, does not inhibit glucose transport.
+It displays anti-proliferative activity in vitro in endothelial cells.
+It can inhibit tumor growth and angiogenesis in vivo.
+It also has antiviral and antimicrobial properties.

 Cytochalasin E is soluble in ethanol, methanol, DMF and DMSO.